tesla1618/Inizia/README.md

    npm start
    ```

-5. Open your web browser and go to `http://localhost:8000` to access SeatFinder.
+5. Open your web browser and go to `http://localhost:8000` to access Inizia.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to SeatFinder, please follow these steps:
+If you'd like to contribute to Inizia, please follow these steps:

 1. `Fork` the repository and create a new branch.
 2. Make your changes and test thoroughly.